Key takeaways

 A 2005 study published in the Journal of Sexual Medicine asked a group of sex therapists how long sex should last (specifically, penetrative vaginal sex).
 The results: 1 to 2 minutes was judged "too short," and 10 to 30 minutes "too long."
 On the other hand, 3 to 7 minutes was rated "adequate" and 7 to 13 minutes “desirable”.

-Another study asked 500 couples to press a stopwatch at the start of penetration, then again at ejaculation for one month.
+Another study asked 500 couples to press a stopwatch at the start of penetration, and then again at ejaculation for one month.
 Reported durations ranged from 33 seconds to 44 minutes, and there were differences between countries as well.
 But the average international duration for vaginal sex was three to seven minutes, with 5.4 minutes the precise median.

 1. The squeeze method

-In this technique, begin sexual activity and continue until you feel almost ready to ejaculate.
+If you're ejaculating too quickly for your or your partner's satisfaction, there are several strategies you can try to last longer, including the squeeze method.
+With this technique, begin sexual activity and continue until you feel almost ready to ejaculate.
 Then, you or your partner should squeeze the end of your penis at the point where the head (glans) joins the shaft.
 Hold the squeeze for several seconds, and the urge to ejaculate may subside.

 2. The stop-start method